avdgaag/mutil/README.md

-== μTil, a tiny Javascript library
+## μtil, a tiny Javascript library

-μTil (mutil) is a tiny Javascript utility library that looks a lot like jQuery but is much smaller.
+μtil (mutil) is a tiny Javascript utility library that looks a lot like jQuery but is much smaller.
 It has a simple selector engine, some basic event methods and a simple plugin architecture to easily add functions to its core.

 Here's some demo code: